Samy Kibula: Batley Bulldogs

 On 18 November 2022, it was announced that Kibula had signed for the Batley Bulldogs for the 2023 season.
 He featured in Batley's 1895 Cup final defeat against the Halifax Panthers at Wembley.
 He made a total of 19 appearances, his highest tally yet in a first-grade season, and scored three tries against Keighley, Halifax and Barrow.
 Head coach Craig Lingard later said, "last season he really developed at Batley and turned out to be a standout player there."

 Oldham (loan)

 In May 2023, Kibula joined League 1 side Oldham on a one-month loan deal.
 He made four appearances for the Roughyeds and scored one try.

 Castleford Tigers

 On 19 October 2023, the Castleford Tigers announced the signing of Kibula.
 He would join on a one-year deal for 2024, with an option for a further year.
 This move would see him return to a full-time environment and follow former coach Craig Lingard, who had been appointed the new head coach at Castleford.

 Kibula made his Castleford debut on 25 February against the Salford Red Devils in round 2 of the 2024 season.

 Batley Bulldogs (DR)

-Kibula featured for his former club Batley in the 2024 Championship through their dual registration partnership with Castleford.
+Kibula featured for his former club Batley in the 2024 Championship through their dual registration partnership with Castleford, making six appearances.